JJGadgets/jjgadgets.tech/content/posts/2024/ferris-sweep/index.md

 Unfortunately, these issues can't be solved by simply editing the layout.
 [I tried](https://github.com/JJGadgets/zmk-config/commit/2dff50a8e1ebd1bbbcd272433855cfe12665b32b), but it breaks more than it fixes.
 So, I had no choice but to resolve myself to re-building the proper habits.

+If you find that you're also struggling with bad typing habits that only show on split ergos, **you're not alone**.
+It's a part of the process. **Keep at it** and you'll find yourself more comfortable with proper typing habits the more you use the split ergo.

 ## Less Is Actually More

 I thought lesser keys was more hassle.
 I was comfortable with layers, but that was for "non-core" or lesser used keys like media controls, and the Home/End/PageUp/PageDown keys, but putting everything except alphabets behind layers was a whole new level.

-However, lesser keys meant lesser finger movements, which meant it was actually more comfortable to hit the non-alphabet keys without moving my fingers nearly as far.
+However, **lesser keys meant lesser finger movements**, which meant it was actually *more* comfortable to hit the non-alphabet keys without moving my fingers nearly as far.
 Combined with Colemak, I could feel the results of the reduced finger movement very quickly, and this was combined with the reduced shoulder strain now that I could spread the keyboard out further and avoid cramping up my shoulders to get in a (now not as much) comfortable typing position.
 More on the shoulders coming up!

 ## The Bliss of a Wireless Split Ergo

-Despite the struggles, I was already very happy with using the Sweep in less than 2 days.
-The reason was simple: I loved the freedom of having a wireless split ergo keyboard.
+Despite the struggles, I was already **very happy** with using the Sweep in less than 2 days.
+The reason was simple: **I loved the freedom of having a wireless split ergo keyboard.**

 I could place the keyboard wherever I wanted, however I wanted, without needing to cramp my fingers and shoulders up to accomodate the limited positioning of an un-split keyboard, and I could do this with just the device I was going to type on, and the Sweep halves.
 Nothing more.
 I could already feel the difference on my shoulders by day 2.

 It *has* to be wireless, split, and the ergo key layout, to achieve this level of freedom while retaining hand comfort.
 Without any one of those, I would not enjoy the keyboard at all.